gcalica/gcalica.github.io/essays/formulating-the-smart-question.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;However, I considered this particular question as an extreme example of language difficulties so I looked into this user's profile.
 Looking into this user's profile, it seems that this user can type in normal English just fine.
 Although his other StackOverflow questions and answers could use some more grammatical improvement, this user's English on other posts seem easier to read compared to this particular question that he posted.
 It seems like this user did not even try to formulate the question any way close to being a decent question.

-***
+# Are smart questions rewarded?
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Formulating a smart question to ask is a crucial step to being able to receive the specific answer that you need and want for your problem.
-Eric Steven Raymond's guidelines is a great base to start and follow from in order to ask smart questions.

- &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;That being said, it seems people do not mind sharing a potential solution to a question regardless if it followed all of Eric Steven Raymond's guideliness.
-As long as it does not violate StackOverflow's rules on questions such as duplicates, off-topic, or blatant "debug and fix my code for me" questions, people will still most likely respond to your question.
-As is the case with the [How to show a screen when app crash anywhere](https://stackoverflow.com/questions/52232981/how-to-show-a-screen-when-app-crash-anywhere) question.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Formulating a smart question is a crucial step to being able to receive the specific answer that you need and want for your problem.
+That being said, it seems people do not mind sharing a potential solution to a question regardless if it followed all of Eric Steven Raymond's guideliness.
+As long as it does not violate StackOverflow's rules on questions such as duplicates, off-topic, or blatant "debug and fix my code for me" questions, people will still most likely respond to your question, as is the case with the [How to show a screen when app crash anywhere](https://stackoverflow.com/questions/52232981/how-to-show-a-screen-when-app-crash-anywhere) question.
 Despite being a question that was worded poorly, three users still answered with solutions that even showed how to setup the solution.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;However, that doesn't mean smart questions are not rewarded.
+Meticulously typed and smart questions are more likely to be given an effort to find a possible solution by a respondent, as is the case with our [smart question example](https://stackoverflow.com/questions/51944963/findresource-returning-null-when-module-info-java-is-present-why-is-that).
+One of the respondents in this question thread gave the effort to find a solution by recreating the example that was thorougly given by the questioner.